 I live in Bellows Falls, a resurgent mill town on the banks of the Connecticut River in Vermont.
 My studio is in an old paper mill.
 There, I like to paint what nature does to what man creates.

 I was born in a small town in New Hampshire where we used to swim in the abandoned granite quarries.
 We had pigs and chickens and rambling barns.
-I’d walk home from school along the branch line rails of the Boston & Maine, and read the names and slogans on the box cars that’d roll by, things like “The Nickel Plate Road” and “Santa Fe All The Way”…..
+I’d walk home from school along the tracks of the Boston & Maine Hillsborough Branch , and read the names and slogans on the box cars that’d roll by, things like “The Nickel Plate Road” and “Santa Fe All The Way.”

-When they put a highway bypass through our barns, my family returned to the house built by my great, great, great grandfather in Vermont, where my Great Aunts lived.
-We made (and still make) maple syrup there and had (and still have) a hand-cranked cider press which makes amazing cider but can remove a finger if you’re not careful (just ask Uncle Andrew).
+When they put a highway through our barns, my family returned to the house built by my great, great, great grandfather in Weathersfield Center, Vermont, where my great aunts lived.
+Our family still makes maple syrup there and also have a hand-cranked cider press which makes amazing cider but can remove a finger if you’re not careful (just ask Uncle Andrew).

 My Dad was an occasional minister who ran a small print shop.
 There was always a lot of paper and drawing stuff around.
 I drew a lot.
-Though I did not appreciate it at the time, in college I was lucky enough to be forced to draw the figure three days a week from 8:00 am till noon under the tutelage of William Bailey.
-Afterwards, I got a job designing tour posters for acts like The Clash and REM and The Jerry Garcia Band.
+Though I did not appreciate it at the time, in college, I was lucky enough to be forced to draw the figure three days a week from 8:00 am till noon under the tutelage of William Bailey.
+Afterwards, I got a job designing tour posters for acts like The Clash, REM and The Jerry Garcia Band.
 I got to design a lot of album covers and became a music manager.
 I quit that just before the music business imploded and went back to painting a lot and running music trains (live music on long-distance train trips – rootsontherails.com) a few times a year.
 Now painting is my primary focus.